SIPNOC 2016: The SIP Network Operators Conference

 “Making SIP Work in the Network”

-For travel planning purposes, you should plan to arrive at the venue on Monday, June 22.
-The new training day being offered at this year's event will start promptly the morning of Tuesday, June 23rd.
+For travel planning purposes, you should plan to arrive at the venue on Monday, June 20.
+The training day being offered at this year's event will start promptly the morning of Tuesday, June 21st.

 The program committee reviewed workshop topic proposals and draft presentations, helping to ensure that the resulting discussions focus on implementation experiences and best practices relating to deploying SIP in the network.

-By popular demand, the SIP Forum has added a special, new workshop to the SIPNOC agenda.
-For this year's SIPNOC, we've teamed up with Mark Lindsey and the team at ECG to offer a special full day of specialized SIP training.
-This new SIP Training Day is scheduled for Tuesday, June 23, 2015, and is designed to offer SIPNOC 2015 attendees relevant training on the SIP protocol, as well as provide insights and considerations related to a variety of technical implementations.
-Ultimately, the goal of this special training workshop is to help ensure that SIPNOC attendees get the most out of the technical presentations that follow over the next two days.
+This Training Day is scheduled for Tuesday, June 21, 2016, and is designed to offer SIPNOC 2016 attendees relevant training on the SIP protocol, WebRTC and IMS/VoLTE, as well as provide insights and considerations related to a variety of technical implementations.
+Ultimately, the goal of these special training workshops is to help ensure that SIPNOC 2016 attendees get the most out of the technical presentations that follow over the course of the conference.

-In contrast to video training and online courses available elsewhere, during the SIP Training Day at SIPNOC 2015 you'll be working with experienced trainers who build, improve, and debug VoIP systems every day.
+In contrast to video training and online courses available elsewhere, during the Training Day at SIPNOC 2016 you'll be working with experienced trainers and experts who build, improve, and debug VoIP, WebRTC, and IMS/VoLTE systems every day.

 SIP Call Control.
 How do calls get started?
 How are they changed?
 How is the codec negotiated?
 How is incompatibility worked out?